 Cold leads are not the only contacts you have that can lead you to a successful season though.
 It is also time to give some attention to your business development contacts.
 A simple phone call, short newsletter update, or gift, can go a long way in these relationships.
 Remind them that you are ready for a great season, and anxious for the opportunity to work with them.
 Any sort of small professional gesture would accomplish this, just ensure that it is genuine so that it is not immediately discarded.

-2. Invest in a Transaction Coordinator
+2. If You are an Agent, Invest in a Transaction Coordinator

 Transaction coordinators can be lifesavers when it comes time for real estate busy season.
 They handle all the paperwork, and mundane tasks that are associated with a real estate transaction.
 So you can have time to work on lead generation, have more face to face time with clients, improve your business’s social media pages, or any other revenue generating task.
 With someone making sure all the tedious deadlines involved in a transaction are met, you can spend your energy focusing on tasks that will grow your business.